Welsh ancestry: How to find your Welsh ancestors

 To find out more about where your Welsh ancestors lived, start with Welsh Tithe Maps on the NLW website.
 It holds over 300,000 Welsh tithe maps records and their accompanying apportionment documents.
 The People’s Collection Wales is a project led by the NLW, National Museum Wales and the Royal Commission on the Ancient and Historical Monuments of Wales.
 It’s a place where anyone can upload images and stories relating to the past.
 Material includes records, artefacts, films and audio files drawn from national collections, as well as personal items.

-Findmypast has millions of Welsh parish records, although its exclusivity deal with the National Library of Wales has now elapsed.
+Findmypast has millions of Welsh parish records, although its exclusivity deal with the National Library of Wales has now elapsed meaning that the same parish records are also available on TheGenealogist as well as Ancestry.

 North East Wales Archives is another good county archive website if you're tracing Welsh ancestry in the north-east.
 It has digital collections of Denbighshire borough charters, photographs and enclosure maps.